West Valley Demonstration Project

 In 2002, the Commission issued its final policy statement on decommissioning criteria for the WVDP.
 The policy statement prescribed the NRC's License Termination Rule (LTR) (10 CFR part 20, subpart E) as the decommissioning criteria for the WVDP, reflecting the fact that the applicable goal for the entire NRC-licensed site is compliance with the requirements of the LTR.

-In 1990, DOE and NYSERDA agreed to prepare a joint EIS to address the completion of WVDP and closure or long-term management of the WNYNSC.
+In 1990, DOE and the licensee (New York State Energy Research and Development Authority) (NYSERDA) agreed to prepare a joint Environmental Impact Statement (EIS) to address the completion of WVDP and closure or long-term management of the WNYNSC.
 NRC is a cooperating agency for this EIS in accordance with its responsibilities under the WVDP Act.
 In September 2005, NRC and other cooperating agencies initiated a review of a preliminary (pre-decisional) draft of this EIS.
 In April 2006, cooperating agencies forwarded comments to DOE on the preliminary draft EIS.

 In November 2006, the DOE convened a "Core Team" of federal and state agencies involved in the EIS.
 The Core Team's goal was to assist in addressing technical issues related to the EIS.
 DOE issued a draft EIS for public comment in December 2008, and issued a final EIS in January 2010.
 In April 2010, DOE issued the EIS Record of Decision (ROD) which implements the DOE and NYSERDA preferred alternative (Phased Decision-making Alternative) identified in the EIS.
-Under the Phased Decision-making Alternative, decommissioning would proceed in two phases.
-Phase 1 involves near-term decommissioning work and studies that could facilitate future decision making for the remaining facilities and areas.
-DOE intends to complete any remaining WVDP decommissioning decision-making with its Phase 2 decision (to be made within 10 years of this ROD).
+DOE's preferred alternative to decommissioning the West Valley Demonstration Project site near Buffalo, New York, employs a two-phased approach to decommissioning the site.
+Phase 1 involves the decommissioning of most site facilities, including demolition of the main plant process building and vitrification facility and studies to reduce uncertainties associated with decommissioning the remaining facilities (referred to as Phase 1 studies).
+Phase 2 involves the completion of the decommissioning process and long-term management decision-making for the site.

 3.0 Major Technical or Regulatory Issues